A voice for

 Please refer to the safety section for further detail.

-• Into the heart of Gravel Root
+• Into the heart of gravel root

 Due to its diuretic properties gravel root has been used to good benefit in the urinary system for infections and urinary gravel, hence its common name.
 It has been used to good effect along with herbal analgesics and anti-inflammatories in cases of prostatitis.